 Author: George Orwell

 Another non-human; another cooler-than-thou radical.
-Snowball, thinly disguised as Leon Trotsky, is the good pig – to Napoleon’s Stalin – in George Orwell’s evergreen revolutionary allegory.
+Snowball, a thinly disguised Leon Trotsky, is the good pig – to Napoleon’s Stalin – in George Orwell’s evergreen revolutionary allegory.
 Snowball was caring, deeply philosophical and was optimistic about the success of the revolution.
 That he was ostracised by the cynical Napoleon does not lessen our admiration for him.

 Philip Marlowe (The Big Sleep)